 We came home for Christmases, but it was always a stressful trawl from one house to another, carting the presents to and from us and them, cast into cheap hotels often as not, as well as summers, and then we got back and found ourselves blackballed from all.
 Even excluded from family New Years Eve get-togethers.
 Beware of this if you are contemplating the expat life.

-Why the hell did we bother coming back?
-Whatever, the result is that it is another lonely Christmas of damage limitation with regard to our daughter, trying to play down the fact that she will not see any of the family we told her that we were returning to be near, and when all of her friends talk of cousins, uncles, aunts and grandparents, meanwhile Tash and I both freely acknowledge that we have actually grown to hate Christmases.
+Why the hell did we bother coming back? is what I am starting to feel.
+Whatever, the result is that it will be another lonely Christmas of damage limitation with regard to our daughter, trying to play down the fact that she will not see any of the family we told her that we were returning to be near, and when all of her friends talk of cousins, uncles, aunts and grandparents, meanwhile Tash and I both freely acknowledge that we have actually grown to hate Christmases.
 They have been stolen away to replaced by times of pain, rejection.
 It actually started when we were still in Slovakia and suddenly found that there was nowhere to come home to.
 All I can say is that it would not have been the case had the roles been reversed.
 We even tried to invite people out for the white Christmas there.

 How has anyone else’s family reacted to your working abroad, I wonder?
 Is this normal?
 Can’t wait until Iona (formerly Mollie – she changed her name to her middle name) doesn’t believe in Santa, then we will just go away for Christmas… But the hurt caused by the Grinch will not go away.
 I never thought I would get to hate Christmas, neither did Tash, but there you are.
 That is what they have done to our daughter, and that is how it has left us.
 Shame.